Bangkok airport to Pattaya is a very common route, and most people jump in a Taxi or private hire car.

 3. What Times Does the Bus Leave?

 Departures start at 7am and run on the hour up until 10pm.

 4. Where Does the Bus Stop?

-The bus stops at the North (opposite Bangkok-Pattaya hospital) and South Pattaya (opposite Big C) intersection, and then onto Thappraya Road where it stops at the company office.
+The bus stops at the North (opposite Bangkok-Pattaya hospital), and South Pattaya (opposite Big C) intersections, and then goes onto Thappraya Road where it stops at the company office.